-The crypto world is growing, and as such, blockchains are increasingly facing scalability issues as crypto adoption increases.
-For instance, Bitcoin is currently the largest crypto market capitalist, and it completes more than 299 thousand transactions daily.
-Due to its vast growth, bitcoin’s network experiences regular downtimes.
+The crypto world is growing, and blockchains are increasingly facing scalability issues as crypto adoption increases.
+For instance, Bitcoin is currently the largest crypto market capitalist, completing more than 250 000 transactions daily.
+However, due to its vast growth, bitcoin’s network experiences regular downtimes.

 However, bitcoin is not the only blockchain with scalability issues; Ethereum, the second-largest crypto market capitalist, faces similar issues.
 The scalability problem is, therefore, menacing the entire crypto world and requires urgent solutions.

 A new algorithm dubbed sharding might be the answer to scalability questions that is on the rise.
 But what is sharding, and how does it work?
 Here is a complete guide on sharding.

 Sharding, horizontal partitioning optimizes the database by breaking it down into smaller operationally independent chunks called shards.
 The shard’s independence means that the database’s operation can be spread across multiple servers, including computers, ultimately bolstering its storage and operational capacity.
 Horizontal partitioning is quite distinct from vertical partitioning, which adds more computing power to the machines, including RAM and better CPU functionality.

 The basic idea of database sharding is distributing the dataset operable in one node to several nodes.
 When applied to the blockchain, sharding bolsters the blockchain’s functionality and ends the year-round scalability menace.